Simhyeon/gdmarp/README.md

 ### Available modules

+There are two types of modules; render module and component module.
+Render module yield complete document while component module yields component that can be utilized in document or used as it is.

+**Render modules**

 - marp (pptx, pdf, html creation)
-- bts (web ui html page with bootstrap cdn)
 - mw (mediawiki page)

 To be updated
 - pandoc ( docs creation )

-- template ( for gddt generation )
+**Component modules**

+- bts (web ui html page with bootstrap cdn)
+- gdl (graphviz dialgoue as html, pdf and png format)

 ### Dependencies